 The Commanding Officer (CO) of the Regiment, Lt Col Dick Taylor, and 249’s Battery Commander (BC), Maj Ben Barnett were informed that the surrounding area of the camp was being guarded by some 600 Hungarian troops, as well as a large number of German Wehrmacht troops – these were outside the camp.
 The prisoners inside were guarded by the German SS, male and female.
 Due to the fact that many of the internees had infectious and contagious diseases, including typhus, TB and sundry other conditions, the whole area had been declared a neutral zone, agreed between the Allied 8th Corps HQ and the commander of the German 1st Parachute Brigade.
 The worry was that it was feared the typhus would spread if the internees managed to escape.

-On April 13th, a group of German officers had approached our leading troops under a flag of truce, when they informed the Allies that there was a concentration camp a few miles in front of the Allies line of attack.
+On April 13th, a group of German officers had approached our leading troops under a flag of truce.
+They informed the Allies that there was a concentration camp a few miles in front of the Allies line of attack.
 The Allies at this time were still several miles away on the other side of the river Aller and the Battery spent the next day (14th) waiting to cross the bridge at Celle, with the Germans putting up a stiff fight.
 Late in that afternoon, they managed to cross the bridge and spent the night of the 14/15th in woods just past the bridge.
-Next day, after hanging about all morning, the BC sent his 2i/c, Capt Pat Ashton, to liaise with the Germans at Bergen-Belsen Barracks, the German Panzer training-school barracks.
+Next day, after being kept hanging about all morning, the BC sent his 2i/c, Capt Pat Ashton, to liaise with the Germans at Bergen-Belsen Barracks, (the German Panzer training-school barracks).
 The Battery was still being harassed by German marines at the edge of the neutral zone.
-Once inside, the CO, BC, and an interpreter, with a small bodyguard moved on to meet up with Capt Ashton at the concentration camp entrance.
-To meet them there was the Commander of the Wehrmacht Training Area, Oberst Harries with his 2i/c, Schmidt, also Kramer, the SS Commander was present.
+Once inside, the CO, BC, and an interpreter, with a small bodyguard, moved on to meet up with Capt Ashton at the concentration camp entrance.
+To meet them there was the Commander of the Wehrmacht Training Area, Oberst Harries with his 2i/c, Schmidt.
+Also, Kramer, the SS Commander was present.

 Meanwhile, the remainder of the Battery moved to the large Bergen-Belsen Barracks, about 2 miles away, to establish themselves in these barracks.
 The CO, BC, and the bodyguard and the Germans prepared to go into the camp, which covered an area of some 10-12 acres; it was surrounded by a 10’ high barbed-wire fence.
 They were informed that there were approx 45,000 internees.
 On the strength of this information the BC immediately sent for one troop of his battery, complete with their Crusader tanks.